 Tobe: (Arabic: thawb, Pl.
 Athwāb/thībān), can be pronounced thawb or thobe based on locale.
 The standard Arabic word for ‘fabric’ or ‘garment’.
 It can refer to a qamīs-like tunic worn by men and women in the Arabian Peninsula, Iraq, the southern and south-western ports and islands of Iran, and some countries in East and West Africa.
 More specifically, it can refer to the square-shaped Bedouin overgarment worn by women. based on locale.
 The standard Arabic word for ‘fabric’ or ‘garment’.
 It can also refer to a qamīs-like tunic worn by men and women in the Arabian Peninsula, Iraq, the southern and south-western ports and islands of Iran, and some countries in East and West Africa.
 More specifically, it can refer to the square-shaped Bedouin overgarment worn by women. or tobe

 Tobe: (Arabic: thawb, Pl.
 Athwāb/thībān), can be pronounced thawb or thobe based on locale.
 The standard Arabic word for ‘fabric’ or ‘garment’.
 It can refer to a qamīs-like tunic worn by men and women in the Arabian Peninsula, Iraq, the southern and south-western ports and islands of Iran, and some countries in East and West Africa.
 More specifically, it can refer to the square-shaped Bedouin overgarment worn by women. based on locale.
 The standard Arabic word for ‘fabric’ or ‘garment’.
 It can also refer to a qamīs-like tunic worn by men and women in the Arabian Peninsula, Iraq, the southern and south-western ports and islands of Iran, and some countries in East and West Africa.
-More specifically, it can refer to the square-shaped Bedouin overgarment worn by women in the Arabian Gulf region. nil
+More specifically, it can refer to the square-shaped Bedouin overgarment worn by women in the Arabian Gulf region. or tobe

 Thawb: (Arabic: thawb, Pl.
 Athwāb/thībān), can be pronounced thobe